 As Camera points out, Kerry’s statement was not about new settlements but adding housing units to existing communities.

 Rather, Kerry’s comment was in reference to tenders published for 708 new housing units in the Gilo neighborhood of Jerusalem.
-As Mark Landler reported in The New York Times at the time (April 8, 2014):
+As Mark Landler reported in The New York Times at the time (April 8, 2014):take our poll - story continues below

 While Mr. Kerry said both sides bore responsibility for “unhelpful” actions, the precipitating event, he said, was Israel’s announcement of 700 new housing units for Jewish settlers in East Jerusalem.